-Remove the coolant surge tank pressure cap when the cooling system, including the coolant surge tank pressure cap and upper radiator hose, is no longer hot.
+1. Remove the coolant surge tank pressure cap when the cooling system, including the coolant surge tank pressure cap and upper radiator hose, is no longer hot.

 Turn the pressure cap slowly counterclockwise about one full turn.
 If a hiss is heard, wait for that to stop.
 A hiss means there is still some pressure left.

-2. Keep turning the pressure cap slowly, and remove it.

-- Fill the coolant surge tank with the proper mixture to the full cold mark. - With the coolant surge tank pressure cap off, start the engine and let it run until the engine coolant temperature gauge indicates approximately 90 °C (195 °F).
+- 2. Keep turning the pressure cap slowly, and remove it. - 3.
+Fill the coolant surge tank with the proper mixture to the FULL COLD mark. - 4.
+With the coolant surge tank pressure cap off, start the engine and let it run until the engine coolant temperature gauge indicates approximately 90 °C (195 °F).

 By this time, the coolant level inside the coolant surge tank may be lower.
-If the level is lower, add more of the proper mixture to the coolant surge tank until the level reaches the full cold mark.
+If the level is lower, add more of the proper mixture to the coolant surge tank until the level reaches the FULL COLD mark.

-- 5. Replace the pressure cap tightly. - 6.
+5. Replace the pressure cap tightly.

 Verify coolant level after the engine is shut off and the coolant is cold.
-If necessary, repeat Steps 1-6.
+If necessary, repeat coolant fill procedure Steps 1-6.

-If the pressure cap is not tightly installed, coolant loss and engine damage may occur.
+If the pressure cap is not tightly installed, coolant loss and possible engine damage may occur.
 Be sure the cap is properly and tightly secured.